-While the terms of reference (TOR) guide the scope of the EIS studies, they should not be seen as exhaustive or limiting.
+While the TOR guide the scope of the EIS studies, they should not be seen as exhaustive or limiting.
 It is important for proponents and their consultants to recognise that there cannot be complete knowledge in advance of undertaking an EIS of what the EIS studies may find.